Franisz/zUtilities/README.md

 ActivateUsedMunition=1
 ; ... enables (1) or disables (0) highlighting currently used ranged weapon munition in the inventory

+AlternativeDialogueBoxes=0
+; ... enables (1) or disables (0) alternative dialogue boxes style

 ShowGameTime=0
 ; ... enables (1) or disables (0) on screen display of in game time

+ShowMunitionAmount=0
+; ... enables (1) or disables (0) on screen display of currently used munition amount

+ShowPickpocketIcon=1
+; ... enables (1) or disables (0) coin icon next to the focused npc name when it can be pickpocketed

 UseTimeMultiplier=0
 ; ... enables (1) or disables (0) time speed multiplier